Brianspha/whatnews/README.md

 To run this project, you need to have flutter `Flutter (Channel stable, 2.5.3).`

+### Please create the environment folder under the asset folder and create the .env file there

 ### Building App

 1. For Android, if using <b>Android Studio</b>